usnistgov/dioptra/docs/source/user-guide/entry-points.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The main work done within an entry point needs to use the :py:class:`~prefect.Flow` class from the Prefect_ library to create a context for assembling the entry point script's task workflow.
-Prefect is a modern workflow library that is aimed at helping data scientists set up task execution graphs with minimal changes to their existing code, and in the Securing AI Testbed it provides a framework for wiring :doc:`task plugins <task-plugins>` together.
+Prefect is a modern workflow library that is aimed at helping data scientists set up task execution graphs with minimal changes to their existing code, and in Dioptra it provides a framework for wiring :doc:`task plugins <task-plugins>` together.
 The following example shows the beginnings of a :py:class:`~prefect.Flow` context to be run by the ``train()`` function in the previous section.

 .. _entry-points-prefect-task-execution-code: